cleancode-katas/cleancode-kata-primeprinter/finish/cleancode-kata-primeprinter/README.md

 - Extract the number printing logic to method
 - name the method printPrimes
 - add parameters to pass primes and numberOfPrimes

+Activity

+- rename parameter primes to numbers
+- rename param numberOfPrimes to numberOfNumbers
+- return primes from invoke method
+- take out the printPrimes call
+- shift the numberOfPrimes field to PrimePrinter, make static
+- pull variable for PrimePrinterHelper
+- call method printNumbers by passing primes and numberOfPrimes